Display Technology and Human Machine Interface (HMI) - TOP Tech Talk

 Conclusions

 IPS looks likely to remain a core technology for industrial panels certainly for the immediate future.
-There are many reasons for this: The excellent price verus performance ratio plus wide viewing angles and large contrast ratios combined with the very good color rendition and lack of burn-in concerns.
+There are many reasons for this: The excellent price versus performance ratio plus wide viewing angles and large contrast ratios combined with the very good color rendition and lack of burn-in concerns.
 Added to all of this, developments in backlighting technology have steadily made the panels brighter and brighter, which has further expanded market appeal as well opening up new use cases.

 Technologies such as mini-LED backlighting and quantum dots are gaining momentum in the consumer segment to further push the envelope of what IPS can do.
 As these technologies becomes more accepted, available and widespread, we predict they could start to find application in the industrial market segment further contributing to the dominance of IPS as the premier display technology for industrial use cases for many years going forward.